WindowDump/typst-ttrpg/disks-n-daemons/pamphlet.typ

     grid.cell(
       colspan: 4,
       inset: (top: 2pt),
+      par(
+        justify: true,
-      par(justify: true)[If a room would be cut off due to negative space, replace a negative space die with a #d6_mini(33, size: 5.25pt, outset: 0.25pt) corridor so all rooms are reachable.], ),
+      )[If a room would be cut off due to negative space, replace a negative space die with a #d6_mini(33, size: 5.25pt, outset: 0.25pt) corridor so all rooms are reachable.], ),
   )